 Pupil progress meetings between class teachers and members of the Senior Leadership Team happen once each term.

 These meetings are to establish how the children are performing in relation to their age related expectations and to find ways to ensure that all children are supported in their learning in a manner that reflects their individual needs.
 Children that may be in danger of falling behind are also identified; the SLT are then able to discuss how these children might be supported with the teachers to ensure that actions are taken to accelerate the children’s learning.
 Likewise, children that are exceeding age related expectations are discussed and extension work put in place as appropriate.
 Teachers complete a review sheet using Herts data prior to this meeting

 Communicating with Parents about Learning and Assessment

-Parents are kept up to date with their children’s progress during review meetings which are held three times through the year (Autumn, Spring and Summer) During these meetings, teachers will discuss children’s work, achievements and next steps are discussed.
+Parents are kept up to date with their children’s progress during review meetings which are held three times through the year (Autumn, Spring and Summer) During these meetings, teachers will discuss children’s work, achievements and next steps .
 Children are invited to attend these meetings.

 At each parent meeting, parents are provided with a written report .
 In each written report, children’s learning is described according to how securely they have learned the curriculum for their age so far that year.
 There is also a target given for Reading, Writing and Maths.
 In the summer term, more information is given which details the children’s achievements in all curriculum areas.